 - team continuity and cohesion

 - bringing tournaments and the best competition to Gainesville.

 What is the primary goal/objective of Gainesville Travel?

 The goal of Gainesville Travel continues to be the same: preparing athletes to make their High School teams.
 94% of ALL boys and girls varsity basketball athletes at Battlefield High & Patriot High came through our program, as well as many at Stonewall & Brentsville.
-By offering an expanded season, and the addition of our new private gym facility, we’ll have continued success at achieving our goal.
+By offering an expanded season, we’ll have continued success at achieving our goal.